 Now here comes the unbelievable part.
 I returned to my rental car parked not far from the monument.
-I got in and took a moment looking through the windshield and reflected on the peaceful resting spot I never knew existed an hour earlier.
-I turned the vehicle on and it automatically engaged it’s bluetooth with my iPhone and started to play WITHOUT ANY INPUT FROM ME from my “5 star unplayed” playlist set to “Random Play” where several thousand songs reside captured long before streaming existed.
+I got in and took a moment looking through the windshield and reflected on the peaceful resting spot I had never known existed an hour earlier.
+I turned the vehicle on and it automatically engaged its Bluetooth with my iPhone and started to play WITHOUT ANY INPUT FROM ME from my “5-star unplayed” playlist set to “Random Play” where several thousand songs reside captured long before streaming existed.

 (goosebumps are forming)

-The song it selected randomly was “Angel” by Jimi Hendrix.
+The song the car selected randomly was “Angel” by Jimi Hendrix.